 5. For the extensive history

 If you yearn for USSR, revolution, WWII, the medieval Turkish empire, or want to learn about the establishment of Transnistria and everyday modern life, go for a tour with a local.
-The main towns, Tiraspol and Bendery, are in the immediate vicinity, making a full day trip to the top attractions and hidden gems of them both possible.
+The main towns, Tiraspol and Bendery, are in the immediate vicinity, making a full-day trip to the top attractions and hidden gems of them both possible.

 Bendery has an Ottoman fortress at the bank of the Dniester, a Soviet train station with retro-locomotive, multiple USSR artefacts, mosaics, and monuments in between.
-Tiraspol’s main thoroughfare, between the State Theatre and Supreme Soviet, has countless secluded spots that induce fascinating narrative.
+Tiraspol’s main thoroughfare, between the State Theatre and Supreme Soviet, has countless secluded spots that induce fascinating narratives.
 You will have the opportunity to talk and listen, exchange stories, feel the contrasts between cultures, understand the past and present, and learn what it’s like to be Transnistrian.
 This is the only way to go deep into the past era and today’s reality.
 You will even have the chance to take a closer look at the passport, which is the only passport in the world displaying a hammer and sickle.

 Essential resources for travelling in Transnistria